-As of June 30, 2018, we had net working capital of \$18.5 million, a decrease of approximately \$32.1 million from \$50.6 million at December 31, 2017.
-The decrease in working capital was principally due to our normal operating expenses associated with the development of our product candidates and costs incurred for the proposed merger with Idera.
-Our principal sources of liquidity at June 30, 2018 were approximately \$27.1 million in cash and cash equivalents, approximately \$87.4 million in investments considered available-for-sale, and approximately \$1.2 million in U.S. Government receivables.
-With the two financial transactions completed in the third quarter of 2018, we anticipate our cash and investments will fund our operations into 2020.
+As of June 30, 2019, we had net working capital of \$31.8 million, a decrease of approximately \$13.1 million from \$44.9 million at December 31, 2018.
+The decrease in working capital was principally due to our normal operating expenses associated with the development of our product candidates partially offset by proceeds from the Second Amended and Restated Senior Credit Facility.
+Our principal sources of liquidity at June 30, 2019 were approximately \$30.8 million in cash and cash equivalents and approximately \$62.1 million in investments considered available-for-sale.
+On February 6, 2019, we replaced our prior \$30.0 million Amended and Restated Senior Credit Facility with our Second Amended and Restated Senior Credit Facility.
+The Second Amended and Restated Senior Credit Facility provided \$20.0 million of immediate additional non-dilutive capital and an interest-only payment period through June 2020, both of which extend our cash runway and provide us the financial flexibility to draw another \$50.0 million of milestone-based non-dilutive capital at our option upon meeting future contingencies.
+We anticipate our cash and investments will fund our operations into 2020.